Femur Segmentation

 Volume Rendering

 Volume Rendering is useful for exploring a volume and quickly rendering anatomical structures.
 This is NOT a substitute for segmentation.
-This is mostly for display purposes only.
+Volume rendering is mostly for display purposes only.
 For example, there is nothing to export from a volume rendering.
 That being said, it is often useful to quickly render anatomical structures before segmenting.

 - Adjust the Shift slider to reveal a render of the cadaver

-- The goal is to reveal the following:
+The goal is to reveal the following:

 Notice how the femur heads and lower flanges are darker than the rest of the femur.
 This indicates a level of bone degeneration that would be expected in an older female with a knee replacement.